Your free guide to the probate process

 We also recommend that you research the company in Check a Trade, where all companies are vetted and monitored, to avoid choosing a rogue company.
 Cullen’s Clearances are also part of the Check A Trade scheme.

-Take care of your confidential documents as identity theft is a growing problem in the UK.
-Dispose of bank statements, credit card records and health records by shredding.
-Be careful if you are taking on a house clearance for a deceased relative as you may need some personal documents at a later date, so only shred anything you are sure you will not need.
+Take care of your confidential documents, as identity theft is a growing problem in the UK.
+Dispose of bank statements, credit card records and health records by shredding them.
+Be careful if you are taking on a house clearance for a deceased relative, as you may need some personal documents at a later date, so only shred anything you are sure you will not need.
 If in doubt, check with your solicitor or the executor dealing with the estate.
-More information on identity theft can be find via the Home Office.
+More information on identity theft can be found via the Home Office.

-Your personal health and safety is vital when dealing with house clearances and sorting.
-If you are moving items that have been left undisturbed for some time you are likely to encounter a lot of dust during the process.
+Your health and safety are vital when dealing with house clearances and sorting.
+If you are moving items that have been left undisturbed for some time, you are likely to encounter a lot of dust during the process.
 Ensure plenty of windows are open before you begin, and wear a dust mask, gloves and eye protection.
 You may need to wear helmets, especially in a basement or attic, and keep yourself hydrated during the process.